jtpio/twin-fusion/README.md

 This is continuation of the original game to make it playable online with multiple sessions at the same time, and also to add more stuff.

+At the game jam, we used the awesome HappyFunTimes (https://github.com/greggman/HappyFunTimes) to get setup very quickly, so we didn't have to put too much effort on the network part.

+So the actual code is inspired by the way HFT works, except that it is now simplified a lot to remove all the dependencies and libraries that we don't need.

 # Credits

 * Erik Nilsson - Art